rljson/rljson/README.architecture.md

 }
 ```

-### IdSet
+### SliceIdSet

-For efficient management of large layers, item IDs are separated from their
+For efficient management of large layers, slice IDs are separated from their
 ingredients.
 This allows fetching IDs first and retrieving details later.
 The
-following `IdSet` defines a set of three IDs:
+following `SliceIdSet` defines a set of three slice IDs:

 ```json
 {